kubedevlab/site/content/en/docs/tutorials/kubernetes cluster/kube-base-image.md

 After about 5-10 minutes you should have a configured debian base image under `output`

 You can copy this image 2-3 times, for each VM you want to bootstrap, for example one master, two workers.
+Use virt-manager, or virsh to import these disk images into KVM for later use.
+It's recommended to give the workers 4GB or more of RAM.

+Default Username / Password is `debian` you may use SSH, console, or serial access to login to the node.